jdubyaeber/office-docs-powershell/skype/skype-ps/skype/New-CsCommonAreaPhone.md

 Phone number for the common area phone.
 The line Uniform Resource Identifier (URI) should be specified using the E.164 format, and be prefixed by the "TEL:" prefix.
 For example: TEL:+14255551297.
 Any extension number should be added to the end of the line URI, for example: TEL:+14255551297;ext=51297.
+Using ext= format will require the use of quote marks:  "tel:+19992341234;ext=1234"

 ```yaml
 Type: String